-The appointee will be involved in subject development, design and the delivery and maintenance of high quality teaching programs, as well as support VCA in the achievement and further development and enhancement of its purpose and vision.
+The appointee will be an active and well-respected artist and experienced academic with expertise in teaching, scholarship and research and the ability to coordinate and work within small teams to shape and build the teaching and learning within the School of Art and specifically the Breadth Programs.
+The appointee will be involved in course development, design and the delivery and maintenance of high quality teaching programs as well as support VCA in the achievement and further development and enhancement of its purpose and vision.

-This teaching and coordinating role calls for strong leadership and high levels of organizational and administrative ability and includes the management and smooth facilitation and effective delivery of subjects to diverse student cohorts.
+This coordinating role calls for strong leadership and high levels of organizational and administrative ability and includes the management and smooth facilitation and effective delivery of two distinct programs to the Breadth student cohorts.
 This role is also responsible for the coordination and management of the teaching and technical teams, which will predominantly comprise sessional staff members.